craigcomstock/starter_pack/README.md

 (You can run the steps without using `cf-builder.py`, simplify the `cd` commands if you'd like)

 ### WIP!
 Installing CFEngine on hub machine
+NOTE: Will not work with libvirt because the synced folders use rsync one way into vms instead of bi-directionally as is the case with a shared folder with virtualbox.

 In general, don't install on your dev machine, and don't run sudo commands on the dev machine.
 Everything you're doing there should work without sudo.